No Such Thing as "Sunblock": Labeling Rules for Sunscreens

-"Waterproof," "sweatproof," and "sunblock" are a few of the terms you will no longer see on sunscreen labels in 2012-2013.
-The U.S. Food and Drug Administration (FDA) has rolled out new rules for sunscreen labels to make them more informative and accurate in their health claims.
+Did you know the words "waterproof," "sweatproof," and "sunblock" can no longer be used on sunscreen labels?
+Recent rules implemented by the U.S. Food and Drug Administration (FDA) are aimed at making sunscreen labels more informative and accurate in their health claims.

 Many sunscreens on the shelf today are labeled with catchy claims, such as "anti-aging," "skin cancer protection," and "broad spectrum" — implying that they protect against a range of the sun's harmful rays and effects.
 But the FDA says that prior labeling rules mainly addressed protection against ultraviolet B (UVB) rays, and did not address ultraviolet A (UVA) rays, which can also cause skin cancer and early skin aging.